 Michael may have maintained a friendly relationship with Sandra Bullock, but he still regrets the film ever being made.

 It isn’t just because of how he was portrayed in the film, but of how he is perceived by people today.
-Instead of being treated like a serious football player who overcame many obstacles to reach his goals, he feels that many people just see him as that celebrity football player from the movie.
+Instead of being treated like a serious football player who overcame many obstacles to reach his goals, he feels that many people just kind of see him as that celebrity football player from the movie.

 Welcome to Hollywood